plops/cl-cpp-generator2/example/131_sdr/README.md

   the I-axis. a 180degree phase change just flips the sign, but the vector remains close to the I axis. therefore, the costas loop is insensitive to bit transitions.

+## code tracking

+- correlate (i think he means multiply) with three replicas of the code (early, perfect, late), then integrate
+- use a spacing of +/- 1/2 chip

+- in the presence of phase errors on the local carrier wave, the signal of this DLL can be noisy

+- instead build a tracker with an I and a Q arm (6 correlators)
+- this makes the code tracking independent of the local carrier phase